nsvijay04b1/AWS_Certified_Solutions_Architect_Professional/Topics/17_Security_Identity_Compliance/KMS.md

 KMS Service Access:
 - Access to KMS uses a public endpoint (Internet).
 - If you want avoid traversing Internet to communicate with KMS, use a VPC Endpoint and enable the Private DNS Name option

+### Key Concepts

+- CMKs are isolated to a region and never leave KMS
+- There are 2 types of CMKs: AWS managed (created automatically) and customer managed (much more configurable, can be accessed by other AWS accounts)
+- CMKs support rotation.
+Rotation is optional for customer managed keys
+- CMK contains the current backing key and previous backing keys caused by rotation
+- We can create aliases for CMKs
+- Key policies and security:
+    - Key Policies (Resource): similar to an S3 bucket policy
+    - Every CMK has a key policy